 Read More: Renovation Loans

-• Home Loan portability.
+- Home Loan portability.
 This is a feature that allows you to transfer your home loan to a new property without the need to take out a new home loan.
 Simply put, you change your home but keep the same loan.
 Home loan portability is a good option because you avoid the hassle and costs of refinancing.
 However, it only works if you are using the same lender.
-If you want to switch lenders, you will have to refinance your home loan to the new lender.
+If you want to switch lenders, you must refinance your home loan to the new lender.

 Everyone has different goals, different budgets, and different needs.
 There is no “one size fits all” when choosing how to upgrade your home.
 We’ve given you a detailed breakdown of the pros and cons of each option for upgrading your home and a few recommendations based on common situations.